 Potato Sourdough

-I’ve never actually used their recipe.
+I’ve never used their actual recipe.
 I’m at a point where, I feel like sourdough starters are like wizard wands in Harry Potter - you have to work with the starter you’ve got.
 I’ve adapted most of my sourdough recipes so that they use a larger-than-average dose of starter.
 I’ve never had problems with over-proving and I’m happy with my results.
 So when I started working on this recipe I just added in some grated potato to my own sourdough loaf tin recipe.
 And I’ve loved it every time.
 I use the same, easy/lazy method as the one for my Ugly White Sourdough, the only changed being the aforementioned potato, and a blend of white and wholemeal flours.

 Makes 2 loaves